 **There is a limited number of space available for tutors at Next Step; the sooner you get started, the more likely you'll be accepted.

-Note: For planning/orchestrating special projects at Next Step, please email the CUH S-L Office and express your interest and ideas.
-After receiving approval, you must attend a Next Step Orientation, at which you can explore the possibilities or solidify the details with site supervisor, Mr. Kapua Tani.
+- For planning/orchestrating special projects at Next Step, please email the CUH S-L Office and express your interest and ideas.
+After receiving approval, you must attend a Next Step Orientation, at which you can explore the possibilities or solidify the details with site supervisor, Mr. Kapua Tani or Nadine.

 Tutor elder immigrants in practical English and citizenship.